-Property Management is performed in-house and, due to the local nature of management on Science Parks, through local specialist property management companies, to employ specific expertise, increase coverage and achieve cost efficiency.

-a.s.r. real estate believes a close financial relation with the tenants is crucial to optimally manage debtors and arrears.
-Therefore, the monthly rent invoicing and annual service charges settlement is internally executed.
+Property Management is performed in-house and, due to the local nature of retail assets, through local specialist (technical) property management companies, to employ specific expertise, increase coverage and achieve cost efficiency. a.s.r. real estate believes a close and personal relationship with the tenants is essential to have a direct link to retailers, other landlords and have limited arrears.